Improving the living and health conditions of poor families in Vietnam

 • Provide clean water for poor communities in rural areas.

-• Raising awareness of water resources protection and environmental protection for people in poor rural areas.
+• Raise awareness of water resources protection and environmental protection for people in poor, rural areas.

-• Install pure water supply systems in poor rural areas.
+• Install filtered water supply systems in poor rural areas.

-• Organize training courses on operation and maintenance of water supply system for local managers.
+• Organize training courses on the operation and maintenance of water supply systems for local managers.

-Since 2011, Caritas Vietnam has collaborated with diocesan Caritas to install 49 drinking water supply systems for 49 parishes, of which 11 are small and 38 large clean water supply systems (RO technology) with a capacity of 500-1000 liters per hour output, to provide clean water to people, especially in remote areas in the Dioceses.
-Besides, Caritas Vietnam has also organized many communication sessions to raise awareness in water resource protection and environmental protection for the community.
-In addition, training courses for managers, directors and project staff were also conducted for Diocesan Caritas in the project.
+Since 2011, Caritas Vietnam has collaborated with Caritas dioceses to install 49 drinking water supply systems for 49 parishes, of which 11 are small and 38 large clean water supply systems (reverse-osmosis technology) with a capacity of 500-1000 liters per hour, to provide clean water to people, especially in remote areas in the dioceses.
+In addition, Caritas Vietnam has also organized many communication sessions to raise awareness of water resource protection and environmental protection for the community.
+Finally, training courses for managers, directors and project staff were also conducted for Caritas dioceses in the project.

 CALL FOR COOPERATION

 The scarcity of clean water sources occurs everywhere in the world as well as in Vietnam.
-Therefore, the need of clean water is very necessary and urgent.
+Therefore, the need of clean water is necessary and urgent.
 Caritas Vietnam is only contributing a small part of itself to providing clean water to the community.
-Therefore, with great demand, we call for your cooperation to help us improve the quality of life of poor people in rural areas, by providing them with clean water.
+Therefore, we humbly call for your cooperation to help us improve the quality of life of poor people in rural areas, by providing them with clean water.

 For further information, please contact: